Happy Asian Pacific American Heritage Month!

 Be a culture detective with your super teammates, your kids.
 Pick a topic.
 Ask these 3 questions to start your heritage culture investigation.

-• What is your family tradition?
+• What is our family tradition?

 I am an American, steeped in American values.
 But I know on an emotional level what it means to be of the Chinese culture. -Amy Tam